apache/wookie/widgets/templates/readme.txt

 You will also need to add any new new properties and content descriptions that are necessary for the widget to work.

-* Defining New Widgets
+* Building Widgets from Templates
+Regardless of which framework you use the basic techniques for building widgets is the same.
+Of course, when you start building real widgets you will be using techniques specific to the chosen framework, but for the purposes of this introduction we will not be addressing these details.

 ** Building your first template based widget

 This section describes how to build your widgets.
-We start of with a very high level view of what to do and then work through and example.
+We start off with a simple hello world widget and then work through a number of customisations.

-*** Overview

-Widgets are defined by creating a sub-directory in the "widgets" directory with a suitable "shortname" for the widget.

-Copy the "default.widget.propertes" file from the templates directory to your widget directory and change its name to "widget.propertes".
-Now edit the properties as appropriate.

-Most templates will require content specific to this widget to be defined by your widget.
-Check the details of the template.

 *** Hello World Widget

-In this section we will create a simple widget that says hello to the world (what else would the first widget be?)
+In this example we will create a simple widget that says hello to the world (what else would the first widget be?)

-  * cd [WOOKIE_HOME/widgets/templates/widgets
+  * cd WOOKIE_HOME/widgets/templates/widgets
   * mkdir helloWorld
   * create a file called "./widget.properties"
   * open widget.properties in your favourite editor and add the following: